leenathomas01/Research-index/README.md

 * **⚪ Grid Inertial Interface**
 > **Core Theory:** Grid instability is often an inertia deficit misdiagnosed as a storage deficit.
 >
-> When a single interface has to serve two domains with opposite requirements, resolve contention through shared physics, not software arbitration.

 ---

 ## VI.
 Experimental Prototypes